- Home

 - your personality

-- your relationship with the person who died
+- the relationship you had with the person who died

 - how much your life will change as a result of the death